Why the traditional agency needs to change:

 • AI Enablement: The practical use of AI in business and on product teams.

-Clients subscribe at the tier that makes sense for their needs, then submit requests through our streamlined platform.
-Our team responds quickly, typically beginning work within 48 hours.
-No RFPs, no SOWs, no procurement delays—just direct access to the expertise they need.
+Clients subscribe at the tier that fits their needs, then submit requests through our streamlined platform.
+Our team begins work within 48 hours.
+No RFPs.
+No SOWs.
+No procurement delays.
+Just direct access to the expertise they need.

-Not Just a Different Way to Bill—A Better Way to Work
+A Better Way to Work, Not Just a Different Way to Bill

-This shift isn't just about changing our pricing structure—it's about fundamentally rethinking how design services are delivered.
-We're moving from a model built around projects to one built around partnerships.
+This shift is not about changing our pricing structure.
+It is about fundamentally rethinking how design services are delivered.
+We are moving from a model built around projects to one built around partnerships.

-In the traditional model, we'd work intensively with a client for a defined period, then disengage until the next project.
-Now, we'll maintain ongoing relationships, providing continuous access to our team's expertise at whatever level makes sense for each client's current needs.
+In the traditional model, we worked intensively with a client for a defined period, then disengaged until the next project.
+Now we maintain ongoing relationships, providing continuous access to our team's expertise at whatever level makes sense for each client's current needs.

 This creates better outcomes for everyone: